HomeDing/homeding.github.io/elements/webbutton.md

 ---
 title: WebButton Element
 icon: button
-tags: ["WebElement", "WIP"]
+tags:
+  - "Element"
 layout: "page.njk"
 excerpt: >
-  The WebButton Element allows sending actions directly from the web UI without a corresponding active element in the device.
+  The WebButton Element  adds a button the Web UI of the board and allows sending actions directly from the web UI without a corresponding active element in the device.
 ---

 The element is displayed as a single button by using the caption given by the description property.